anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Pitching is the art of instilling fear.
+Quote: As you walk in God's divine wisdom, you will surely begin to see a greater measure of victory and good success in your life.

-By: Sandy Koufax
+By: Joseph Prince